 The moderate heel lift of 20 mm is an ideal middle ground that accommodates lifters of all different heights while the genuine leather upper holds your feet firmly without pinching.

-They're going to cost more than some others, but you'll realize quickly that it's money well spent because these are the best lifting shoes out there.
+They're going to cost more than some others, but you'll realize quickly that it's money well spent because they really are the best lifting shoes out there.

 2. Adidas Men's Powerlift 3.1

-Adidas got in on the ground floor of the business and have been producing many of the good weightlifting shoes for years.
+Adidas got in on the ground floor of the business and have been producing the majority of professional grade weightlifting shoes for years.

 They take the sport and the design of appropriate footwear for the sport seriously, and it shows in products like the Adipower, the Men's Powerlift 3.1.